3point141/Sanskaran/README.md

 # Sanskaran - Git but in Hindi

 This repo will help to just make alias for common git commands.
 This wont help enhance any functionality. <br>
-The repoasitory was a byproduct of boredom and quarantine.
+The repository was a byproduct of boredom and quarantine.

 # How to Use